couscous/formulaone-database/circuits/README.md

 # Circuits
 This folder will contains all circuits images of F1.
+Track stroke width must be 10 and in pitlane must be 6.

 - Monza

 ## Credits
-Images are taken from https://www.formula1.it/
+All the images are taken from the Wikipedia pages related to the circuit